renat05/renat05/README.md

 Web developer and UI/UX designer
 --------------------------------

-I have been working as a frontend developer for over 2 years.
-Although I have some knowledge in the field of server-side development, my main focus has been on developing web interfaces.
+I have been employed as a frontend developer for over 2 years.
+While I possess some knowledge in server-side development, my primary emphasis has been on crafting web interfaces.

 * ✉️  You can contact me at [@web_master13](https://t.me/web_master13)
 * 🤝  I'm open to collaborating on Interesting project